mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

 .# Abstract

 This draft documents NTRU as a method for post quantum key encapsulation mechanism (KEM).
-The NTRU method from KEM is believed to be IPR free and cryptogprahically sound for both pre and post quantum threat environments.
+The NTRU method from KEM is believed to be IPR free and cryptographically sound for both pre and post quantum threat environments.

 NIST has run a competition to select postquantum primitives and selected Kyber for KEM.
 Kyber unfortunately has plausible patent claims against it and there are currently undisclosed agreements with the patent holders and NIST.
 It is unknown whether those agreements would be universally acceptable; if not, there will be organizations for which Kyber is unusable until the patents expire.